hugomilan/tlmbht/README.md

 Then, you will run `tlmbht` in the terminal.

-To get start, you may want to try the validations/tutorials first first.
+To get start, you may want to go to [Validations, Tutorials, and Examples](https://github.com/hugomilan/tlmbht/wiki/Validations,-Tutorials,-and-Examples) first.
 You will need [Octave](https://www.gnu.org/software/octave/) (free) or [Matlab](https://www.mathworks.com/products/matlab.html) (paid) to plot the results and see the comparison with the analytical results.

 ## Other TLM codes

-Do you want to know what are the other TLM codes and software available in the internet?
-I compiled a list of what I found in the file [tlmcode](https://github.com/hugomilan/tlmbht/blob/master/tlmcode.md)
+Do you want to know what are the other TLM codes and software available on the internet?
+I compiled a list of what I found in the file [tlmcode.](https://github.com/hugomilan/tlmbht/blob/master/tlmcode.md)

 ## [References](https://github.com/hugomilan/tlmbht/blob/master/references.md) and [Acknowledgment](https://github.com/hugomilan/tlmbht/blob/master/acknowledgment.md):